Cost for Skimishes are $25.

 Ops, as opposed to skirmishes, often have a dress (team color) code and a sign up page.

 We do not carry rentals!
-You need your own gun and mask to play!
+You need your own gun and safety equipment to play!

 Go here if you are looking for pictures of the field!